 Once the MU Financial Aid Office has received your FAFSA results and other required forms, a financial aid package is developed and a financial aid award notification will be sent to you via email.
 The award notification will include the financial aid for which you are eligible and what you need to do to accept your award.
 For first year law students financial aid awards are usually available by mid-March.
 Continuing law students will receive their financial aid award notices in June.

 Receiving Your Financial Aid

-Access to view your financial aid online requires that you grant e-consent.
+Access to view your financial aid online requires that you grant e-consent in myZou.
 By granting

 e-consent you have access to view and accept your financial aid online.
-If you are new to Mizzou you will be able to provide consent when you receive your log in information from the law school Office of Admissions.
-More about e-Consent.
+If you are new to Mizzou you will be able to provide consent when you receive your login information from the law school Office of Admissions.
+More about e-Consent can be found here.

 The University reserves the right to increase or decrease the fees charged for attendance and other services at the University when the Board of Curators considers it in the best interest of the University to do so.
 Any increase in fees must be approved by the Board of Curators not less than thirty (30) days prior to the beginning of the academic term (semester, etc.) to which these fees will be applied.
 Any change in fees will be effective irrespective of whether fees have or have not been paid by or on behalf of a student prior to the effective date of the modification.